We know that childhood trauma can and does create lifelong health consequences.

 Watch the “60 Minutes” special with Oprah Winfrey as she reports on new methods being used to help adults who have experienced traumas in an effort to break the ACEs cycle.

 This post is post number 2 of 3 in our ‘ACEs’ blog series.
-Check out blog one on why it’s important to change the conversation, and come back to find out more about how we can work together to prevent childhood trauma and foster resilience in children and adults.
+Check out blog one on why it’s important to change the conversation, and blog three about how we can work together to prevent childhood trauma and foster resilience in children and adults.

 Follow us on social media to stay up to date and join the conversation.